openMF/mifos-gazelle/docs/POSTMAN_SETUP.md

-# SETTING UP POSTMAN COLLECTIONS
+# SETTING UP POSTMAN COLLECTIONS for Payment Hub EE

 We have a bash script `postman_setup.sh` under the [src](../src/) directory that you can run to skip through the steps 1 and 5.
 To run the script, you can do the following: